hieuvp/learning-golang/go-template-engine/README.md

 	"os"
 )

-// panic: template: Page:10:21:
-// executing "Page" at <.username>: username
-// is an unexported field of struct type main.User

-// It's not really intuitive,
-// but templates (and encoding packages like JSON, for that matter)
+// Templates (or Encoding Packages like JSON, YAML, Viper,...)
-// can't access unexported data members,
-// so you have to export them somehow:
+// cannot access "unexported" data members, so we have to export them somehow.

-// “export” means “public” => with upper case first letter
-// the reason is simple:
-// the renderer package use the reflect package in order to get/set fields values
-// the reflect package can only access public/exported struct fields. type (
+type (
 	// Location struct
 	Location struct {